Table of Contents

 Forced transactions

 Messages appended to the message queue (L1MessageQueueV2) are expected to be included into a bundle by the centralized operator.
-Messages in the queue cannot be skipped or dropped, but the sequencer can choose to finalize a bundle without processing any queued messaged.
-Should a permissioned sequencer not process any queued messages within the SystemConfig.maxDelayMessageQueue, anyone can include queue messages as commiting and finalizing bundles becomes permissionless.
+Messages in the queue cannot be skipped or dropped, but the sequencer can choose to finalize a bundle without processing any queued messages.
+Should a permissioned sequencer not process any queued messages within the SystemConfig.maxDelayMessageQueue, anyone can include queue messages as committing and finalizing bundles becomes permissionless.

 High-level flow